Satishcg12/CentralAuthV3/.github/instructions/CentralAuthV3.instructions.md

 # Goal
 The goal of this project is to create a simple and efficient SSO solution that can be easily integrated into various applications.
-The project should be modular, maintainable, and scalable to accommodate future growth and additional features.( it won't be using PKCE anymore, but it will be using a custom JWT implementation)
+The project should be modular, maintainable, and scalable to accommodate future growth and additional features.( it won't be using PKCE anymore, but it will be using a custom JWT implementation), there won't be any scope and grant types

 for now focus only on the backend api side only